matthew9655/csc309-tut-react/week3/README.md

 ### You need to fill in the TODO blanks.
 All of these code sections can be found in `src/Index.js` and `src/routes/Fruit/FruitApp.js`

 ### Since we are trying to call domain APIs from localhost, we will probably run into a CORS issue.
-To solve this, we create a proxy. run `node cors.js` before you `npm start`.
+To solve this, we create a proxy. run `node cors.js` in another terminal before you `npm start` on another one.

 ### Tasks